-Located within a FY 2022 UASI-designated urban area for the NSGP-Urban Area (NSGP-UA) or located outside of a FY 2022 UASI-designated Urban Area-for NSGP-State (NSGP-S).
+Located within a FY 2023 UASI-designated urban area for the NSGP-Urban Area (NSGP-UA) or located outside of a FY 2023 UASI-designated Urban Area-for NSGP-State (NSGP-S).

-Able to demonstrate, though the application, that the organization is at high risk for terrorist attack.
+Able to demonstrate, though the application, that the organization is at high risk for terrorist or other extremist attack.